-What was once presented as a framework for eventual reunification increasingly appears to be a doctrine struggling to keep pace with reality.
 Taiwan today functions as a fully self-governing political entity, complete with its own democratic institutions, military, judiciary, currency, and globally integrated economy.
 While much of the world maintains formal diplomatic ambiguity, the operational reality is unmistakable: Taiwan governs itself independently of Beijing.
+Pretending otherwise does not strengthen China’s position; it exposes its insecurity.

 The growing gap between formal doctrine and practical reality raises a difficult question for Beijing: does the existing framework still serve a strategic purpose, or has it become an increasingly rigid relic of an earlier era?